Receive advanced alerts through a variety of means, including voice call, SMS and a

 This is to ensure the failure wasn’t caused by a connection issue close to the testing monitor.
 Once we have established two concurrent failures, we then process the error and send your notifications.

-Setting alert Thresholds
+Setting Advanced Alert Thresholds

 Extremely sensitive monitors send their alerts as soon as a problem occurs.
 However you can configure alert rules to only send alerts after numberous failures are encountered.